ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 Hash: idlku00WfSC36ujyK2JVT92sMBEpCNRUXOGO4sJVBPA=
 ```

-And now we can, using base64 encoded output, get the same cell with our wallet code in other libraries in other languages:
+Once this is completed it is possible to retrieve the same cell (using the base64 encoded output) with our wallet code using other libraries and languages:

 <Tabs groupId="code-examples">
 <TabItem value="go" label="Golang">